stackrox/stackrox/README.md

   -f stackrox-init-bundle.yaml \
   --set clusterName="$CLUSTER_NAME"
 ```
-When deploying stackrox-secured-cluster-services on a different cluster than the one where stackrox-central-services are deployed, you will also need to specify the endpoint (address and port number) of Central via `--set centralEndpoint=<endpoint_of_central_service>` command-line argument.
+When deploying stackrox-secured-cluster-services on a different cluster than the one where stackrox-central-services is deployed, you will also need to specify the endpoint (address and port number) of Central via `--set centralEndpoint=<endpoint_of_central_service>` command-line argument.
 When deploying StackRox on a small node, you can install with additional options.
 This should reduce stackrox-secured-cluster-services resource requirements.
 Keep in mind that these reduced resource settings are not recommended for a production setup.
 ```sh
 helm install -n stackrox stackrox-secured-cluster-services stackrox/stackrox-secured-cluster-services \